P-YNPM/esbuild-env-parsing/README.md

 I want something that will throw an error immediately before any environment variable with undefined value can squeeze into my program

+So if you have a lot of optional environment variables, this is not for you

 I like to use esbuild, although it's possible to do as the following according to this [issue](https://github.com/evanw/esbuild/issues/69)

 ```js